TWBug/GoldCardHenge/content/faq/how-to-upload-supplementary-documents.en.md

 tags:
   - Application
 ---
-Case Status Check → The List of Supplemental Documents → View → Modify → Upload Document (Please confirm that you have uploaded the correct documents.
-There is no preview option so please click "Next Step" continuously and click "Send" to submit)
+Case Status Check → The List of Supplemental Documents → View → Modify → Upload Document

+(Please confirm that you have uploaded the correct documents.
+Currently, the preview option only shows your old documents, so please ignore the preview option, click “Next Step” continuously, then click “Send” to submit)

 If you do not submit your supplementary documents within 6 months, your application will be sent to the Workforce Development Agency (WDA) for a second review, and you will have to contact the WDA.